The Employment Allowance

 If you no longer qualify, you have to pay HMRC back

 If you stop qualifying for the Employment Allowance at any point during the tax year (e.g. because your business starts to carry out more than 50% of its work in the public sector), you will need to notify HMRC and pay back the money you saved through the Employment Allowance for that tax year.
+The exception is if you stop qualifying because a director becomes the only employee earning over the Secondary Threshold during the tax year, in which case you’re still entitled to claim the Employment Allowance until the end of that tax year.

 You can do this in FreeAgent by unticking the ‘Eligible for Employment Allowance?’ checkbox on the Payroll page and selecting ‘Save Changes’.
 When you file your next payroll, FreeAgent will inform HMRC that you are no longer eligible for the Employment Allowance.
 It will then adjust your Employer’s National Insurance contributions for that month so that you repay the Employment Allowance you claimed.
 Please note that HMRC require you to repay all of the allowance claimed for that tax year in one lump sum.